QuantumApprentice/msk2bmpGUI/README.md

 to paint on.
 You can change the color of the paint tool by clicking on one of the predefined palette colors in the Fallout palette menu.
---Currently the only implemented paint tool is a single fill-rect tool with pre-defined values for the size
+- Currently the only implemented paint tool is a single fill-rect tool with pre-defined values for the size
   Plans are to add some controls for the size of the tool, and hopefully other painting tools (specifically select and fill, gradient fill, eraser, and maybe some shape fill/masking fill).
---Building this paint tool will probably take the longest, and is only useful for single frame images right now, though I am interested in ideas to make editing multiple frame animations more convenient.
+- Building this paint tool will probably take the longest, and is only useful for single frame images right now, though I am interested in ideas to make editing multiple frame animations more convenient.